Cuba: Tourism

 Tourism was initially restricted to enclave resorts where tourists would be segregated from Cuban society, referred to as "enclave tourism" and "tourism apartheid".
 Contact between foreign visitors and ordinary Cubans were de facto illegal between 1992 and 1997.
 The rapid growth of tourism during the Special Period had widespread social and economic repercussions in Cuba, and led to speculation about the emergence of a two-tier economy.

 1.9 million tourists visited Cuba in 2003, predominantly from Canada and the European Union, generating revenue of US$2.1 billion.
 Cuba recorded 2,688,000 international tourists in 2011, the third-highest figure in the Caribbean (behind the Dominican Republic and Puerto Rico).
 American tourism was incredibly limited due to the Cuban Missile Crisis until 2016, when most restrictions were limited but some remained in place.

-The medical tourism sector caters to thousands of European, Latin American, Canadian, and American consumers every year.

 A study in 2018 indicated that Cuba has a potential for mountaineering activity, and that mountaineering could be a key contributor to tourism, along with other activities, e.g. biking, diving, caving.
 Promoting these resources could contribute to regional development, prosperity, and well-being.

 The Cuban Justice minister downplays allegations of widespread sex tourism.
 According to a Government of Canada travel advice website, "Cuba is actively working to prevent child sex tourism, and a number of tourists, including Canadians, have been convicted of offenses related to the corruption of minors aged 16 and under.
 Prison sentences range from 7 to 25 years."

-Some tourist facilities were extensively damaged on 8 September 2017 when Hurricane Irma hit the island.
-The storm made landfall in the Camagüey Archipelago; the worst damage was in the keys north of the main island, however, and not in the most significant tourist areas.